Andres9890/ipachecker/README.md

 7. **Result Generation**: Compiles all information into a structured result with standardized Obscura filename format: `{DisplayName}-{BundleID}-{AppVersion}-{iOS_MinVersion}-{MD5Hash}.ipa`

+8. **File Renaming** (Optional): When `--rename` flag is used, renames the analyzed IPA file to the obscura format, handling file conflicts and permission errors gracefully

-8. **Output**: Presents results in rich console tables or JSON format, with batch summaries for multiple file analysis
+9. **Output**: Presents results in rich console tables or JSON format, with batch summaries for multiple file analysis

-9. **Cleanup**: Automatically removes downloaded temporary files unless `--dont-delete` is specified
+10. **Cleanup**: Automatically removes downloaded temporary files unless `--dont-delete` is specified

 ## Error Handling